 Rachel Goldberg is an award-winning filmmaker who has directed more than 40 productions for stage and screen, garnering over 20 awards for her work.
-Her most recent directing credits include the upcoming pilot for GRENDEL, based on the Dark Horse comic by the same name, RESIDENT EVIL, A FRIEND OF THE FAMILY, AMERICAN GODS, MAYANS, MC, RAISING DION, AMERICAN HORROR STORY, THE SINNER, CLOAK & DAGGER, and VERONICA MARS.
+Her directing credits include the upcoming pilot for GRENDEL, based on the Dark Horse comic by the same name, RESIDENT EVIL, A FRIEND OF THE FAMILY, AMERICAN GODS, MAYANS, MC, RAISING DION, AMERICAN HORROR STORY, THE SINNER, CLOAK & DAGGER, and VERONICA MARS.

 Her directing work includes MUTED, a film about media discrepancy when a child of color goes missing, starring Chandra Wilson (GREY’S ANATOMY) and Malcolm-Jamal Warner (SNEAKY PETE) which sold to HBO.
 This film was nominated for a Black Reel Award alongside DEAR WHITE PEOPLE and SELMA.
 It is also featured on Issa Rae’s Short Film Sundays.

 Named one of “30 Emerging Filmmakers to Watch” by Film Independent, Rachel was selected for Film Independent’s Project: Involve as a Directing/Writing Fellow where she created ROSITA LOPEZ FOR PRESIDENT and was subsequently chosen to participate in the highly competitive Film Independent Screenwriting Lab, where she further developed TRANSFORMATION AWAITS.

 Throughout her career, she has been supported by various fellowships including the Sony Pictures Diverse Directors Program, the We for She Direct Her Program, FOX Global Directors Initiative, the Fox Studio Bridge Program and the Ryan Murphy HALF Foundation.